 Now we’re planning to separate our bedroom completely, by installing floor to ceiling metal windowpanes with a door, and we’re elevating the bed, to create a mezzanine sleeping space above and a bedroom/walk in closet/second living space below.
+Were we in the UK, we’d reach out to a Leeds loft conversions specialist for this.
+Thankfully, even though we can’t use their services, we have a team hired to help us out already, so now we get to focus on the design details!
 We decided on windows instead of a brick wall, because we didn’t want to make the space feel small or dark, and we wanted to keep the effect with the huge windows we currently have.
 We are still looking into shutters from https://www.shuttercraft-worcestershire.co.uk, nothing settled just yet.

 The house is not quite double volume (it’s 3,3m from floor to ceiling), so the mezzanine is only going to be for sleep.
 We’ll be able to sit up in bed comfortably, but we won’t be able to stand up and walk around up there.
 But downstairs, we’ll have enough space for a couch, a coffee table and some plants, which will give us a second space to retreat to, if one of us wants to read while the other wants to sleep, or have a friend over.